 The book’s broad theoretical perspective aims to help shape the future trajectory of the EU by elucidating its underlying structures.
 According to the authors, the EU has a weak political and administrative centre, relies excessively on governance by law, is challenged by increasing heterogeneity and its levels of government are increasingly interlocked.
 The crisis has revealed a growing asymmetry and considerable intervention in domestic economic and legal systems.

-The Hertie School of Governance hosted a book launch on Monday, 30 May with a presentation by co-editors Markus Jachtenfuchs (Professor of European & Global Governance, Hertie School) and Christian Joerges (Professor of Law and Society, Hertie School).
+The Hertie School hosted a book launch on Monday, 30 May with a presentation by co-editors Markus Jachtenfuchs (Professor of European & Global Governance, Hertie School) and Christian Joerges (Professor of Law and Society, Hertie School).
 Matthias Ruffert (Professor for Public Law and European Law, Humboldt-Universität, Berlin) and Tanja Börzel (Jean Monnet Chair, Director of the Center for European Integration and the Center of Excellence “The EU and its Citizens”, Freie Universität, Berlin) will comment on the book.

 Table of Contents

 - The retransformation of Europe D. Chalmers, M. Jachtenfuchs and C. Joerges